 The confusion between the two mood disorders is thought to be due to the similarity of the symptoms, and health care practitioners missing the “manic” aspect of bipolar disorders.
 A large majority of new mothers experience strong feelings of elation, hyperactivity and an inability to sleep, all of which are also signs of bipolar disorder.
 Women often fail to report these symptoms to their physicians, and it is not uncommon for them to be missed by their doctors.

 When health care providers finally do pick up on the deep lows the bipolar disorder is often misdiagnosed as postpartum depression.

 Confusing bipolar disorder with postpartum depression can result in devastating consequences.
 The wrong medications can cause a new mother’s symptoms to worsen, and in some cases require hospitalization.
 The frequency of misdiagnosis has led a few health professionals to suggest that all pregnant women be checked for bipolar disorder during their first trimester.
-This will allow physicians to have a baseline in which mood swings after pregnancy can be measured.
+At the very least, all women should undergo a mental health screening during the first trimester, assessing for any existing mental health symptoms.
+This will allow physicians to have a baseline in which mood swings after pregnancy can be measured.2

 Being able to detect manic episodes and distinguish them from normal post pregnancy reactions is key in correctly diagnosing the mood disorder.